Parliament of Uganda: 2017 Parliament fight

 On September 27, 2017, a fight ensued during a legislative session of the Ugandan parliament.
 The legislation in discussion at the time was to remove the presidential age limit of 75 from the Ugandan constitution.
 Following accusations from the parliamentary speaker against certain lawmakers in the chamber of disorderly conduct, a full-fledged fight broke out in which chairs were thrown, microphone stands used as clubs, and eventual removal of some members by plain clothes security officers.

-Eleventh Parliament (2021–present)
+Eleventh Parliament (2021–2026)

-On March 25, 2022, Thomas Tayebwa was voted as the new Deputy Speaker of the Parliament of Uganda.
+At the beginning of the 11th Parliament in May 2021, Jacob Oulanyah was elected Speaker of Parliament, with Anita Among serving as Deputy Speaker.
+Oulanyah died in March 2022 while in office.
+Following his death, Among was elected Speaker of Parliament on 25 March 2022.
+On the same day, Thomas Tayebwa was voted as the new Deputy Speaker of the Parliament of Uganda.